 When you cruise, where do you spend most of your time?
 If you have yet to cruise, where do you think you'll spend most of your time?
 The spa, the pool, the casino, the adults only deck, the kids’ club?

 The best cruise ship cabin location for you might be the one with the shortest commute to your happy place.
 If you are going to play poker every night until 2 a.m., choose a cabin that is a quick walk from the casino.
-If you want to sleep as late as possible and still be the first person to snag a primo lounge chair at the pool deck, pick a room on the lido deck or one that’s steps away from the closet stairwell on the deck below.
+If you want to sleep as late as possible and still be the first person to snag a prime lounge chair on the pool deck, pick a room on the lido deck or one that’s steps away from the closet stairwell on the deck below.

 Do you want to roll out of bed and get breakfast?
 Choose a cabin that is a deck or two away from the buffet or main dining room.
+Perhaps you want to be close to the spa to maximize your relaxation time.
+Consider booking a spa cabin, as they were designed to give spa lovers close proximity to their treasured thermal suite.
+Plus, they come with some pretty sweet spa amenities!

 Do not waste time trekking down hallways and waiting for elevators.
 Position your home away from home to be as close as possible to your favorite onboard destination to maximize your vacation time.